 - Using you hands, give them a good swoosh around.
 Do this for a few minutes.
 Then set the bowl aside for 30 minutes.

-- Once 30 minutes is up, drain the mussels and remove the “beard” from each one with your fingers.
+- Once 30 minutes is up, drain the shellfish and remove the “beard” from each, using your fingers.

 - If any mussels are open, discard them before cooking.
 Only add the mussels that have a firmly shut shell.